shraddhapal27/BridgeLabz-Training/README.md

 ### 🔹 Day 3
 **Topics Studied:**

--static keyword
+- Static keyword
--final keyword
+- Final keyword
--this keyword
+- this keyword
--instanceof operator
+- instanceof operator

-Practice Work:
+**Practice Work:**
--Implemented programs using static variables, methods, and blocks -Used final keyword with variables, methods, and classes -Practiced usage of this keyword for:
+- Implemented programs using static variables, methods, and blocks
+- Used final keyword with variables, methods, and classes
+- Practiced usage of this keyword for:
--Referring to current class instance variables -Constructor chaining
+- Referring to current class instance variables
+- Constructor chaining
--Implemented programs using instanceof to check object type at runtime -Codes written and pushed to GitHub
+- Implemented programs using **instanceof** to check object type at runtime
+- Codes written and pushed to GitHub